nymtech/nym/documentation/operators/src/nodes/maintenance.md

 ~/.nym/clients/myoldclient/config/config.toml
 ```

+### Upgrading your validator

+Upgrading from `v0.31.1` -> `v0.32.0` process is fairly simple.
+Grab the `v0.32.0` release tarball from the [`nyxd` releases page](https://github.com/nymtech/nyxd/releases), and untar it.
+Inside are two files:

+- the new validator (`nyxd`) v0.32.0
+- the new wasmvm (it depends on your platform, but most common filename is `libwasmvm.x86_64.so`)

+Wait for the upgrade height to be reached and the chain to halt awaiting upgrade, then:

+* copy `libwasmvm.x86_64.so` to the default LD_LIBRARY_PATH on your system (on Ubuntu 20.04 this is `/lib/x86_64-linux-gnu/`) replacing your existing file with the same name.
+* swap in your new `nyxd` binary and restart.

+You can also use something like [Cosmovisor](https://github.com/cosmos/cosmos-sdk/tree/main/tools/cosmovisor) - grab the relevant information from the current upgrade proposal [here](https://nym.explorers.guru/proposal/9).

+Note: Cosmovisor will swap the `nyxd` binary, but you'll need to already have the `libwasmvm.x86_64.so` in place.

+#### Common reasons for your validator being jailed

+The most common reason for your validator being jailed is that your validator is out of memory because of bloated syslogs.

+Running the command `df -H` will return the size of the various partitions of your VPS.

+If the `/dev/sda` partition is almost full, try pruning some of the `.gz` syslog archives and restart your validator process.

 ## VPS Setup and Automation
 ### Configure your firewall
-Although your `<NODE>` is now ready to recieve traffic, your server may not be.
+Although your `<NODE>` is now ready to receive traffic, your server may not be.
 The following commands will allow you to set up a firewall using `ufw`.

 ```
 # check if you have ufw installed